 You’ve probably heard of Rand Fishkin, a leader in the field of search engine optimization tools, resources & community and co-founder of SparkToro.
 He has a lot to say when it comes to search engines.
-His latest article on the topic big tech crippling innovation by favouring their own products is a must read for any entrepreneur.
+His latest article on the topic of big tech crippling innovation by favouring their own products is a must read for any entrepreneur.
 Here are some highlights that will make you think twice about investing in a strong domain name and building an independent brand on it.

 Imagine you’re a venture capitalist, sitting in your calf hide leather chair, sipping on the delicate blood of fired startup employees whose unexercised shares bought your second mansion, deciding whether to invest in the latest pitch.
 The founder has an amazing new marketplace that matches parents with childcare facilities, a multi-billion dollar industry that almost no one in tech has touched (probably in no small part because the young, coastal, white dudes you allow to come in for pitches don’t think much about childcare).
 But there in the back of your skull is a troubling feeling.
 It can’t be your conscience.
 (You sold that years ago to pay for your vacation island.)

 “What’s to prevent Google from building their own childcare marketplace widget?” you ask.